zkyguo/PacMan/README.md

 # PacMan
-This is my first self-make 2D game on Unity3D
+This is my first self-make 2D game on Unity3D.
+Despite the bugs, this is a very good introduction to the world of Unity3D